Intermittent time series forecasting: local vs global models: Introduction

-There is no established global model architecture for forecasting intermittent time series.
-We compare feed-forward neural networks \citep{Babai_Tsadiras_Papadopoulos_2020}, DeepAR \citep{salinas2020deepar} and three types of transformers: vanilla \citep{vaswani_attention_17}, Informer \citep{haoyietal-informer-2021} and Autoformer \citep{autoformer_2021}.
-Moreover, we consider D-Linear \citep{Zeng_Chen_Zhang_Xu_2023}, a relatively shallow architecture which compares favourably to transformers-based models on smooth time series.
-We leave for future research the comparison with LLM-based forecasting models \citep{tan2024language}.
+There is no established global model architecture for forecasting intermittent time series, although machine learning and deep learning techniques are widely used \citep{Giannopoulos_Dasaklis_Tsantilis_Patsakis_2025}.
+We compare feed-forward neural networks \citep{Babai_Tsadiras_Papadopoulos_2020}, DeepAR \citep{salinas2020deepar}, DLinear \citep{Zeng_Chen_Zhang_Xu_2023}, and TiDE \citep{das2023longterm}, relatively shallow architectures which compare favourably to transformer-based models on smooth time series.
+We include transformer-based models as PatchTST \citep{nie2022time} and Autoformer \citep{autoformer_2021}.
+We also include probabilistic adaptations of Gradient Boosted Trees \citep{januschowski2022forecasting}, as they performed well in the M5 competition \citep{makridakis2022M5}.
+We leave for future research the comparison with pre-trained forecasting models \citep{tan2024language}.

-On global models we also compare different distribution heads suitable for intermittent time series (for local models, such analysis has been already carried out in previous papers).
-We consider the negative binomial distribution, widely used with local models \citep{ Kolassa_2016, kolassa2022commentary, Long_Bui_Oktavian_Schmidt_Bergmeir_Godahewa_Lee_Zhao_Condylis_2025}, the hurdle-shifted negative binomial (HSNB, \citet{feng2021comparison}) and the Tweedie distribution \citep{Dunn_Smyth_2005}.
-To the best of our knowledge, we use the Tweedie and the HSNB distribution head for the first time.
-The Tweedie has been used in \citep{damato2025} as predictive distribution for local models, showing better estimates of the highest quantiles compared to the negative binomial distribution.
-We assess both the accuracy and the computational cost and the reliability of the models. on more than 40.000 time series from five data sets from retail and supply chain.
+On global models we also compare different distribution heads suitable for intermittent time series, expanding the analysis of \citet{Ziel_2022} to complex architectures.
+We consider the negative binomial distribution, widely used with local models \citep{Kolassa_2016, kolassa2022commentary, spiliotis2021product, Long_Bui_Oktavian_Schmidt_Bergmeir_Godahewa_Lee_Zhao_Condylis_2025}, the hurdle-shifted negative binomial (HSNB, \citet{feng2021comparison}) and the Tweedie distribution \citep{Dunn_Smyth_2005}.
+To the best of our knowledge, we use for the first time the HSNB and the Tweedie as distribution heads for global models.
+The latter was used by \citet{damato2025} as predictive distribution for local models, showing better estimates of the highest quantiles compared to the negative binomial distribution.
+We assess the accuracy, the computational cost, and the robustness to random initialisation of the models, running our experiments on more than 40,000 time series from five data sets from retail and supply chain.

+The remainder of the paper is organised as follows.
+Section~\ref{sec:model} introduces the probabilistic local and global models considered in this study, together with the distribution heads adopted for intermittent time series forecasting, and strategies for training and for generating forecasts.
+Section~\ref{sec:experiments} describes the experimental setup, including the datasets, evaluation metrics, and implementation details.
+Section~\ref{sec:results} presents and discusses the empirical results, comparing the predictive accuracy and computational requirements of the different approaches.
+Finally, Section~\ref{sec:conclusions} concludes the paper and outlines directions for future research.